Steve Snedeker’s Landscaping and Gardening Blog

 Curves and Landscapes

 We all like curves.
 Males are rumored to especially go for them based on some inner attraction mechanism and baseball pitchers – though not necessarily batters – are famous for their love of the swerving lines that Nature seems to deal in.
+Often, however, people seem to design their structures and buildings using nothing but straight lines.
+This may be simply because we are too caught up in practical concepts, or too worried about things like “what does buildings insurance cover?” to think about the aesthetics of the building itself.
+Curved features are likely to be added as something of an afterthought.
 Outside of crystals and the apparent flat plane of a horizon, just exactly how many straight lines do we see in Nature?

 Well – Here’s a few – note the basalt (volcanic) crystals in this arrangement outside the Portland Zoo.